 · shrimp hush puppies, sided with a bowl of Vidalia onion dip

 · small chip bowls, waiting to be filled with a dip comprised of black beans, tomatillos, green and red pepper, lime juice and fresh cilantro

-that would have ‘done proud’ any restaurant we have visited.
-Each appetizer
+restaurant we have visited.
+Each appetizer was distinctive and

-was distinctive and light, fitting for a humid and overcast August
+light, fitting for a humid and overcast August late-afternoon.

 About an hour later, the scene moved into the kitchen, where Deb T had been concocting, organizing, and timing the entrée course.
 Gracing the table were:

 · sirloin pork chops braised in a white wine, stock, chorizo sausage, hot cherry peppers, onion and garlic mix; topped with a reduction of the finishing broth

 · pot roast that had simmered for three hours in a beef broth laden with a cremini mushroom & onion medley